vicengd/jquery-mytweets/README.md

 ## Description

-#### This no longer works since Twitter updated their API on June 11, 2013

 MyTweets: A jQuery twitter plugin.
 Shows your latest tweets.

+The latest version of MyTweets support the Twitter API v1.1

 ## Getting Started